Reviews You Can Rely On

 Credit: Sara Aranda

-Besides the impressive performance of the Mountain Hardwear Dynama Bermuda shorts, other models that performed well in this metric are the KUHL Freeflex Cargo, the REI Active Pursuits, the Patagonia Multi Trails, and the Outdoor Research Ferrosi Shorts.
-Each of these has a distinctly different design, but they all provide excellent stretch to facilitate movement and are cut to fit our bodies well once the initial question of sizing is figured out.
-We can easily wear any one of them all day long.
+Other models that performed well in this metric are the KUHL Freeflex Cargo, the REI Co-op Active Pursuits, the Patagonia Multi Trails, and the Outdoor Research Ferrosi Shorts.
+Each one has a distinctly different design, but they all provide excellent stretch to facilitate movement, especially once the initial question of sizing is figured out.
+We can easily wear any one of these all day long.

 hiking shorts womens - the fabric of the outdoor research ferrosi is lightweight and allows...